 Black bears are highly intelligent and roam miles a day in search of food.
 The home range of a male black bear can be as large as 200 miles.
 However, South Carolina law only requires that a bear's enclosure be a mere 84 square feet in size.
 One captive bear has been listed by the DNR as weighing 800 pounds.
 A roughly nine-by-nine-foot cage is hardly adequate for such a large animal.
 Black bears can live nearly 40 years.
-If the practice of bear baiting continues, these bears could be forced to endure this cruelty for at least an additional 25 years.
+If the practice of bear baiting continued, these bears could have been forced to endure this cruelty for at least an additional 25 years.

 Who runs bear baiting operations?

-The known public bear baiting events in South Carolina are operated by breed clubs associated with the United Kennel Club and the American Kennel Club.
+The known public bear baiting events in South Carolina were operated by breed clubs associated with the United Kennel Club and the American Kennel Club.
 These associations hold large annual events featuring bear baiting, and may hold smaller events throughout the year.